containerbuildsystem/osbs-docs/docs/users.rst

 Get Task
 ++++++++

 All OSBS builds triggered via koji have a task linked to them.
-On the Build info page click on the buildContainer link labelled 'Task' to find the task responsible for the build.
+On the Build info page, look at the "Extra" field for the ``container_koji_task_id`` value.
+When you locate this task ID integer, go to
+<KOJI_WEB_URL>/taskinfo?taskID=<task-ID> to find the task responsible
+for the build.

 Build Logs